NaluCFD/Nalu/docs/source/theory/discretizationApproach.rst

 Recent work by Domino, :cite:`Domino:2014`, has provided a proof-of-concept higher order CVFEM implementation whereby the linear basis and dual mesh definition is extended to higher order.
-The curent code base supports the usage of P=2 elements (quadratic) for both 2D and 3D quad/hex topologies.
+The current code base supports the usage of P=2 elements (quadratic) for both 2D and 3D quad/hex topologies.
 This method has been formally demonstrated to be third-order spatially accurate and second-order in-time accurate.